Actindo-AG/Documentation/PIM/UserInterface/03f_Catalogs.md

   Click and hold this button to move the selected category to another position in the list using drag and drop.

 - ![Edit](../../Assets/Icons/Edit03.png "[Edit]") (Edit)
   Click this button to edit the selected category.
 The category data is displayed.
-This button is only displayed, when you hover over the category.
+This button is only displayed if you hover over the category.

 - First level category
   Top level category.
 Click the category to display the second level column and all assigned sub-categories.
 Hover over the category to display the button ![Edit](../../Assets/Icons/Edit03.png "[Edit]") (Edit).